 D'Youville College's highly-regarded physical therapy program prepares students for general therapy practice.
 Once you enter practice, you may choose to specialize in an area such as pediatrics, geriatrics, sports medicine, or orthopedics.

-According to the American Physical Therapy Association, the Doctorate of Physical Therapy (DPT) degree will become the entry-level degree within the next decade.
+The American Physical Therapy Association (APTA) has set the Doctorate of Physical Therapy (DPT) degree as the entry-level degree for the profession.

 D'Youville College offers 2 different pathways to earn the Doctor of Physical Therapy degree:

 - Enter our sequential degree program pathways as a freshman.
 Earn a bachelor's degree plus your doctoral degree in six years.

 - Students with a bachelor's degree can enter our three-year professional program which leads to a doctor of physical therapy degree.